TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ![example preferences](images/preferences.png)

 Consider setting an organization name and identifier.

-Optionally, [sign each profile](#signing-profiles).
+#TODO: profiles distributed to systems via the JumpCloud Custom MDM profile or commands will display the an organizational identifier.

-## Command Examples
+## Configuration Profile Examples

-The following section will walk through several example custom configuration profiles.
-At the time of this writing development of ProfileCreator manifests were still in development although the application ProfileCreator is no longer in development.
-The following examples should be used as a reference and tested in an environment prior to deployment
+The following section demonstrates the process to create several example custom configuration profiles.
+The following examples should be used as a reference and tested prior to deployment.

 - Catalina Notifications
 - Firefox Settings